-At Musicians of Tomorrow (MOT), musically gifted children from some of Israel’s most underprivileged areas are giving the chance to reach their potential.
+At Musicians of Tomorrow (MOT), musically gifted children from some of Israel’s most underprivileged areas are given the chance to reach their potential.

-Yoav grew up in a very poor family from Migdal in Northern Israel and he started learning violin at the age of 11.
+Erez grew up in a very poor family from Migdal in Northern Israel and started learning violin at the age of 11.
 He showed great versatility and promise, and his young talent quickly came to MOT’s attention.

 WHY CHOOSE MOT

 At MOT, the power of music has the potential of transforming lives.
 Founder Anna Rosnovsky, a former first violinist of the Israeli Philharmonic Orchestra, discovers talented child musicians from poor areas in the North of Israel, and employs top class music teachers to work with them from MOT’s music centre in Rosh Pina.

 Many of the kids of MOT come from real poverty and struggle emotionally and developmentally.
 The MOT programme teaches them to work hard and dream big - nurturing their love of music, improving their self-confidence and self-esteem, and helping them overcome personal challenges.